 Brewers Towner Commission

-Towner Art Gallery are pleased to announce that German artist Lothar Götz will transform the exterior walls of the gallery into a large-scale, colourful geometric mural this summer.
+German artist Lothar Götz has transformed the exterior walls of the gallery with his new into a large-scale, colourful geometric artwork, Dance Diagonal (2019).

 Götz, who is based in the U.K., was chosen from 60 artists and designers from an open call for the Brewers Towner Commission to create an artwork to mark the 10th anniversary of the gallery’s move from its original home in Eastbourne’s Old Town.